Get personal service, advice & recommendations from Deanna, Becky, Tony or Steve: 1-888-407-3854 or 507-214-3854

 • If you have individual or group insurance, what are your deductibles & copays if you’re outside your provider’s service area?
 This is similar to “Out of Network” benefits.
 Here’s a good way to find out exactly how your regular insurance covers you.

-• Will your current medical insurance pay before or after a Travel Insurance plan?
-If your current medical insurance pays before other insurance you can then submit your out of pocket costs to the travel insurance for reimbursement.
+• Will your current medical coverage pay before or after a Travel Insurance plan?
+If your current medical pays before other insurance you can then submit your out of pocket costs to the travel insurance for reimbursement.
 On the other hand, if your current insurance pays after a Travel Insurance plan (meaning the Travel Insurance is Primary), then you don’t have to wait for your current insurance to finish its claim before the travel insurance pays.

 A common myth is that Primary plans cost more than Secondary plans.
 The actual cost of Travel Insurance is based on your age, trip cost and trip length.
 Some Primary plans are less expensive than Secondary plans at certain ages and vice versa for other ages.